Build or Buy – What’s the Best Route for Business Growth?

 If you’re a business owner thinking about strategies for growth, you must carefully consider the implications when making the choice between growing the customer base organically or with an acquisition or merger on the other hand.

 So how can you make this weighty decision?
-While the answer may not be simple, these 5 considerations will help to guide you when choosing between the build or buy route.
+While the answer may not be simple, these 5 considerations will help to guide you:

 1. Keep Your Focus

 As the saying goes, time is money, so it’s crucial to keep in mind efficiencies and resources to avoid being distracted.